 NOTE: In order to avoid multiple policy association to the UE for both V2X and non-Session based PCC, the AMF selects the PCF for both V2X and non-Session based PCC under the assumption that the PCF for V2X supports also non-Session based PCC.

+- At Initial Registration the UE includes in the UE Policy Container the list of PSIs associated to the V2X communication policy parameters.

-- If the UE supports V2X communication and it does not have valid V2X communication policy parameters, the UE includes the UE Policy Container with indicating the V2X Policy Provisioning request during registration procedure or UE triggered Policy Provisioning procedure.
+- If the UE does not have valid V2X communication policy parameters, the UE triggers aUE triggered Policy Provisioning procedure including within a UE Policy Container a request for V2X policies as described in clause 6.5.3.1.

-- If the UE indicates the V2X Policy Provisioning request in the UE Policy Container, the PCF determines whether to provision V2X Policy parameters for V2X communication over PC5 reference point and/or V2X communication over Uu reference point to the UE, as specified in clause 6.1.2.2.2 of TS 23.503 [16], and the PCF provides the V2X Policy parameters to the UE by using the procedure as defined in clause 4.2.4.3 "UE Configuration Update procedure for transparent UE Policy Delivery" in TS 23.502 [7].
+- The PCF determines whether to provision V2X Policy parameters for V2X communication over PC5 reference point and/or V2X communication over Uu reference point to the UE, based on the list of PSIs provided by the UE as specified in clause 6.1.2.2.2 of TS 23.503 [16] or based on an indication to provisioning V2X policy parameters during a UE triggered Policy Provisioning request.
+The PCF provides the V2X Policy parameters to the UE by using the procedure as defined in clause 4.2.4.3 "UE Configuration Update procedure for transparent UE Policy Delivery" in TS 23.502 [7].

 The PCF may trigger UE Configuration Update procedure to update the V2X Policy parameters in following conditions: